jamesnocentini/cfg-gitbook/push_notifications/README.md

 Locate the **PushNotification.js** file that was installed into your **plugins** folder and copy it in the **www** folder.

-Move `PushNotification.js` located at `plugins/com.phonegap.plugins.PushPlugin/www/PushNotification.js` in your `www/js` folder:
+Copy `PushNotification.js` located at `plugins/com.phonegap.plugins.PushPlugin/www/PushNotification.js` in your `www/js` folder:

 Reference it in your `index.html` file: